benwilcock/cf-cqrs-microservice-sampler/README.md

 > You have now activated your PCF-Dev client and it's ready to push applications to your local cloud development environment.

- - Create a MySQL database backing-service in your local cloud:
+ - Create a MySQL database backing-service called `mysql` in your local cloud:

- `cf create-service`
+ `cf create-service p-mysql 512mb mysql`

- - Create a RabbitMQ messaging backing-service in your local cloud:
+ - Create a RabbitMQ messaging backing-service called `rabbit` in your local cloud:

- `cf create-service`
+ `cf create-service p-rabbitmq standard rabbit`

- - Setup the Spring Cloud Config backing-service in your local cloud (using the script provided which takes a few minutes):
+ - Setup the Spring Cloud Config backing-service in your local cloud (use the script provided, takes a few minutes - use `cf services` to check progress):

  `config-server-setup.sh`